-Blue Jays fall to Orioles in crucial AL East rivalry game
+Blue Jays fall to Orioles in finale; begin crucial series against Red Sox Friday

-The door leading out of the American League East basement was momentarily ajar on Thursday, but the Toronto Blue Jays could not climb out.
+The door leading from the American League East basement was momentarily ajar on Thursday, but the Toronto Blue Jays could not climb out.
 In a position to escape last in the division and move into a fourth-place tie, the Jays needed a win to pull even with their AL East rival and opponent, the Baltimore Orioles, at Rogers Centre.

-Baltimore spoiled those plans with runs in third and sixth innings while riding a surprisingly strong performance from starter Ubaldo Jimenez to a 2-0 victory that widened its lead over Toronto to two games.
+Baltimore spoiled those plans with runs in third and sixth innings, while riding a surprisingly strong performance from starter Ubaldo Jimenez to a 2-0 victory that widened its lead over Toronto to two games.

 Jimenez, the gangly right-hander who entered the game with an ugly 7.26 earned-run average, baffled the Blue Jays over eight innings to earn his third win of the season after lasting only 2 1/3 innings in his previous start.
-He allowed two hits and one walk and struck out seven batters in his best performance of 2017.
+He allowed two hits and one walk and struck out eight batters in his best performance of 2017.

 Ryan Goins, who owns the lowest batting average in Toronto’s lineup, had the only Jays hit through seven innings, a two-out double to left field.
-Troy Tulowitzki worked a walk in the fifth, and Kevin Pillar doubled in the eighth, but beyond that, there wasn’t much action on the basepaths for the Blue Jays.
+Troy Tulowitzki worked a walk in the fifth, Kevin Pillar doubled in the eighth and Russ Martin singled in the ninth, but beyond that, there wasn’t much action on the basepaths for the Blue Jays.

 Kendrys Morales, who had seven hits and two career homers in 21 career at-bats against Jimenez, struck out three times.
 Jose Bautista, Josh Donaldson and all-star hopeful Justin Smoak, usually the engine that drives the Jays’ offence, were all hitless as Toronto dropped two of three games to Baltimore.
 The team’s record in June fell to 11-14.